diogomachado/petshop/README.md

 - Add a way to add more than one image where add a new pet
 - Validate category
 - Validate tags
+- Show the first image on the list, but the fake API don't return a URL valid, so I'd should to create a directive to provide a fallback image when the URL don't load correctly
+- Add more coverage of tests